 Agile HR mantra number 1 should go without saying: have systems that can withstand disruption.
 Your compensation management technology should allow continued smooth operations no matter what.
 That means that employees should have secure remote access to the system, anytime from anywhere.
 Administrators should likewise be able to manage the system remotely.
 Managers should have remote access but also should be able to delegate tasks within the system, such as pay recommendations or approvals, so that no one person is a critical point of failure and processes can continue even if key personnel are temporarily unavailable.

-A third mantra is to use data to optimize costs in a smart way.
-Use demographic data and employee surveys to understand the need and what people are dealing with, then adjust rewards packages, even if only short term.
+A fourth mantra is to use data to optimize costs in a smart way.
+Use demographic data and employee surveys to understand the need and what people are dealing with, then adjust rewards packages, even if only short-term.
 You can find quick wins by mining your data, without necessarily making permanent changes.
-For example, as Conway suggests, if you want to help working parents, you may want to look at your programs for things like leave and time off, caregiver support, learning and childcare programs, or well being (in a recent Alight survey, 92% of employees thought the biggest impact of the pandemic was on mental health and stress).
+For example, as Conway suggests, if you want to help working parents, you may want to look at your programs for things like leave and time off, caregiver support, learning, and childcare programs, or well-being (in a recent Alight survey, 92% of employees thought the biggest impact of the pandemic was on mental health and stress).

 The bottom line is that it pays to manage comp strategically to optimize spending and to support and motivate your people.
 To do that in today’s world, and the world of the future, requires HR and systems agility.